cloudcreativity/json-api/UPGRADE.md

 ### Authorizers

+The method signatures of `AuthorizerInterface::canUpdate()` and `canModifyRelationship()` have changed. `canUpdate` now also received the resource provided by the client, and `canModifyRelationship` receives the relationship provided by the client.

+If you've implemented the interface yourself, you'll need to update your implementations.
+We've updated this package's `AbstractAuthorizer` to reflect this change, however you will need to implement `canModifyRelationship` yourself in any child classes.

 `AbstractAuthorizer` now has an `ErrorRepositoryInterface` instance injected via its constructor.
 If you are extending this class and overloading the constructor, you will need to update your constructor to ensure the parent constructor is called.